xmile1/checkpoint1-inverted-index/README.md

 1. Upload valid json files you need to search from in the format below
 2. create index of the uploaded file
 2. enter your search term to search for a word

+#Limitations
+1. This app does not use a database hence uploads are lost per session.